HaywireInteractive/OnAllFronts-Public/README.md

 Currently this is a hobby project, so it's unclear how far it'll go.
 Therefore, the project is broken into multiple phases.
 For current status, see [Project Tracker](https://github.com/users/LeroyTechnologies/projects/1).

-## Phase 1: Single-player
+## Phase 1: Early Access

-Same as multiplayer below, except only one human-controller soldier.
+- Multiplayer FPS game with per-server battles
+- Human and AI soldiers only (no vehicles)
+- Single map

-## Phase 2: Multiplayer Per-Server Battle
+## Phase 2: Release

-Maximum number of players in server will be limited by Unreal Engine's limits.
+- Ground vehicles
+- Commander assets (e.g. artillery)
+- More maps

 ## Phase 3: Multiplayer MMO